 Grab each curl, and going in the same direction that it was formed, loosely begin to wrap it around your finger.
 When you have reached your scalp, grab a bobby pin and pin the wrapped curl to your scalp.
 Continue to do this until all your hair is done.

 The following morning remove the pins and style your curls as desired.

 StyleNook user kismet1

 Straight Hair Maintenance

-- Grab a wide-toothed comb and boar bristle brush (the boar bristles are less damaging to your hair).
-Part your hair from the centre of your forehead going back till the centre of your head.
+Grab a wide-toothed comb and boar bristle brush (the boar bristles are less damaging to your hair).
+Part your hair from the center of your forehead going back till the center of your head.